phobos101/phobos101.github.io/_posts/2015-12-23-its-a-bit-iffy.md

 ### Call story bro

 It's also really important to understand that just because we have **written** the function, it does not mean that it will run.
 You must **call** the function in order to run it.
 To call the function, you simply write the name of the function and pass in any arguments or parameters.
-If the function takes no arguments then just don't pass any in :smile:
+If the function takes no arguments then just don't pass any in. :smile:

 <pre><code data-trim class="javascript">
 calculate(10, 20, 'add');